Pirneote/Breseq_analysis/README.txt

-Script to run BRESEQ on HPC cluster
+Script to run BRESEQ using polymorphism mode on HPC cluster

 breseq.sh --> run one job